Ereburg/rsschool-2019Q1-cv/cv.md

 ### Work Experience
 Worked as a Commodity expert in July 2016 - Sept 2018.
 My duties were:
-- Analysis of business requirements and communicating with customers to clarify them;
+- Analysis of business requirements and communicating with customers to clarify them; product
 - creating specifications for inner company needs;
-- product testing and bug reports writing |
+- product testing and bug reports writing

 ### Education
-- Belarussian State Economic University (September 2011 – June 2016) - Bachelor degree in product management and expertise, Faculty of Economics and Trade Management.
+- Belarussian State Economic University (September 2011 – June 2016) - Bachelor degree in commodity science and expertise, Faculty of Economics and Trade Management.

 ### Skills
 - Programming Languages: Javascript (including ES 2015)